daqhris/ZinnekeRescueMission/README.md

 - __*Terrestrial Launch Site*__ ~ The EGG, Brussels, Belgium (Europe)
 - __*Unresident Coordinator*__ ~ [daqhris.eth](https://warpcast.com/daqhris)

-## USING ONCHAIN POSTCARDS AS A RESCUE STRATEGY
+## RESCUE STRATEGY: ONCHAIN POSTCARDS

 __*postcard*__ /pōst′kärd″/ (noun)

 1. A printed card with space on one side for an address and a postage stamp, used for sending a short message through the mail.
-2. A rectangular piece of thick paper or thin cardboard intended to be written on and mailed without an envelope.
-In the case of a picture postcard one side carries a picture or photograph.
+2. A rectangular piece of thick paper intended to be written on and mailed without an envelope.
+In the case of a picture postcard, one side carries a photograph.
-3. A card for sending messages by post without an envelope.
+3. A thin cardboard for sending messages by post without an envelope.

-### Significance in modern cociety

-__*> Tactile experience:*__ Postcards provide a sensory experience, allowing recipients to touch, feel, and display them.
+### The Charm of Postcards

 __*> Personal touch:*__ Handwritten messages and signatures make postcards a more intimate form of communication.

-__*> Souvenir:*__ Postcards serve as a memento of a trip or event, allowing people to share their experiences with others.
+__*> Souvenir:*__ Serving as a memento of a trip or event, allowing people to share their experiences with others.

-__*> Art and Design:*__ Postcards often feature stunning artwork, photography, or design, making them a form of mini-art.
+__*> Art and Design:*__ Featuring stunning artwork, photography, or design, making them a form of mini-art.

+__*> Culture and History:*__ Playing an key role in international communication and cultural exchange with iconic images of landmarks or historical events.

-### Traditional use cases
+### Examples of Traditional Use Cases

 1. __Travel and Tourism:__ Postcards are a staple of travel, allowing visitors to share their experiences and memories with friends and family.

 2. __Greetings and Celebrations:__ Postcards are used to send birthday wishes, holiday greetings, and other celebratory messages.

-3. __Marketing and Advertising:__ Businesses use postcards as a cost-effective way to promote their products or services.

-4. __Artistic Expression:__ Postcards have become a medium for artists, photographers, and designers to showcase their work.
+3. __Artistic Expression:__ Postcards have become a medium for artists, photographers, and designers to showcase their work.

-5. __Collecting:__ Postcard collecting, or deltiology, is a popular hobby, with enthusiasts seeking rare and unique cards.
+4. __Collecting:__ Postcard collecting is a popular hobby, with enthusiasts seeking rare and unique cards.

-6. __Education:__ Postcards can be used as a teaching tool, helping students learn about geography, history, and culture.
+5. __Education:__ Postcards can be used as a teaching tool, helping students learn about geography, history, and culture.

-7. __Therapeutic purposes:__ Postcards have been used in therapy settings to help individuals express themselves and connect with others.

 ## OFFICIAL MISSION LAUNCH